guettli/programming-guidelines/README.md

 ### A simple homepage?
 SSG!

-If you create a simple homepage (without the need for a database), then a SSG (Static Site Generator) might be enough.
+If you create a simple homepage (without the need for a database), then an SSG (Static Site Generator) might be enough.
 A CMS is not needed.

 See [Liste of Static Site Generators](https://github.com/guettli/static-site-generators)